vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/aspnet/remote-debug-in-pcf.md

     - Under `Settings` tab, select `Debug` as `Configuration`
     - Expand `File Publish Options` and select all the check boxes
     - Click on `Configure` link near to `Precompile during publish option`, a new window will be opened
     - Make sure to check `Emit debug information`.
-It is very important to select debug info emmit option, elso no sumbols will be loaded for debugging.
+It is very important to select debug info emit option, else no symbols will be loaded for debugging.
     - Other options are optional and make it as appropriate.
 In my case, I checked `Allow precompiled site to be updatable` and selected `Do not merge` options
     - Press `Ok` button takes you to the parent form where you can click `Publish`
-    - Once publish is successfully completed, you can navigate to the targetted location, in my case `c:\AppArtifacts\RemoteDebugging`, where I should see all the buplished artifacts.
+    - Once publish is successfully completed, you can navigate to the targeted location, in my case `c:\AppArtifacts\RemoteDebugging`, where I should see all the published artifacts.
-- Now, we need to find the appropriate remote debugging tools, for the version of Visusl studio you are using.
-In my case I used VS2017.
+- Now, we need to find the appropriate remote debugging tools, for the version of Visual Studio you are using.
+In my case I used Visual Studio 2017.
     - You can use some simple tips to find it out.
 In windows explorer, navigate to `c:\` and search for `msvsmon.exe`.
 This will show you number of locations based on the number of Visual Studio version you have.
     - In my case, since I have Visual studio 2017, I chose `C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\Common7\IDE\Remote Debugger\x64`
     - Create a new folder called `vs_dubugger` under our artifacts directory, e.g. `c:\AppArtifacts\RemoteDebugging\vs_dubugger`